SiegeEngineers/aoe2map/README.md

 ### 18.10.1

-- Added link to full map list at the end of the index page
+- Added link to full map list at the end of the index page.

 ### 18.9.8